StarScape/droplet/notes.md

 - Export docx ✔️
 - Remember location and size of window ✔️
 - Window title ✔️
-- Different menus for each screen
+- Different menus for each screen ✔️
-- Aesthetics
+- Settings
-- Overflow not working correctly
+- More options for each menu
-- Open file and add to project?
+- Aesthetics!

 ## Bugs